AdriaanMusschoot/FoodWars/README.md

 # FoodWars
-This is a project proposal for 3DAE - GD group projects
+This is a prototype for the game GetCooked!